Empowering and Encouraging Women in Finance: an interview with Lisa Conway-Hughes of www.misslolly.com

 Can you explain what a typical day for you might be?

 When I am working from our central London offices I tend to leave the house at 5.15am and head for the gym for a workout.
 During the commute I search for interesting subjects to tweet and blog about.
 I tend to be at my desk between 8 and 8.30.
-The majority of my time is spent chatting with exiting clients about changes in their personal situation and keeping them up to date on how their investments are performing.
+The majority of my time is spent chatting with existing clients about changes in their personal situation and keeping them up to date on how their investments are performing.
 It’s great when a client reaches their financial goals.
 A big part of my job is presenting to companies.
-Many companies ask me to come into look after their staff and to do lunch time workshops presenting on all subjects from pensions and investments to tax and family finances.
+Many companies ask me to come in to look after their staff and to do lunch time workshops presenting on all subjects from pensions and investments to tax and family finances.
 I try to leave the office before 5pm to get home to my 6 month and 2 year old.
 I often do an hour or so once they are in bed to ensure that my to do list doesn’t get out of control for the next day.

 What’s your experience from a women’s point of view.
 Would you say it is a good job for a woman?